uqee/coretechs-stackedit-workspace/Documents Odds96/30July/HelpEN.md.md

 #### Is there a transaction fee for withdrawals?

-Transaction fees vary depending on the cryptocurrency you chose:

-- Free of charge: BTC, XRP, LTC, DOGE, USDTT, ETH, USDT
+We do not charge any withdrawal fee.
+You can withdraw BTC, ETH, USDT, XRP, LTC, DOGE, USDTT for free.

 #### What are the withdrawal limits?